Speakers

 Target group: High school classes and school community

-The question "Do you have sounds?" is ambiguous:
+The question “Do you have any tones?” is ambiguous:

-1) Can you produce sounds?
-This is explained using vocal cords, pipes, horns and flutes and the underlying physical principles.
+1) Can you produce sound?
+This is explained using vocal cords, pipes, horns and flutes and the physical principles behind them.

-2) Do you (still) have words?
-I hope not to be speechless, but the physics and chemistry experiments (plastics and water) are always amazing.
+2) Do you have any words?
+I hope you won't be speechless, but the physics and chemistry experiments (plastics and water) are amazing.

-Parts 1 and 2 are closely interwoven, with a certain entertainment value that cannot be denied.
-Many of the experiments can easily be carried out at home.
-The experiments are all related to everyday life and are ideally suited for science lessons - with certain simplifications, mostly even for primary school.
+Parts 1 and 2 are closely interwoven, and there is no denying that they are entertaining.
+Many of the experiments can be easily carried out at home.
+The experiments all have a connection to everyday life and are ideal for science lessons - with certain simplifications, they are mostly even suitable for primary school.

 Duration: 70 – 90 minutes – depending on the audience